Wednesday 28 March 2018

 We believe China’s initial, muted response to the new US tariffs indicates it does not want to see an escalation of the trade tensions, and it is willing to negotiate.
 In fact, some commentators have noted that Chinese leaders have already taken pre-emptive steps in their rhetoric to de-escalate the situation, such as Premier Li Keqiang’s call for better protections of intellectual property during his speech at the recent National People’s Congress.
-The importance of retaining healthy relations with the US is clear when you consider current trade; the US represents 19% of China’s total exports, and 8% of imports.
+The importance of retaining healthy relations with the US is clear when you consider current trade; in 2017 the US represented 19% of China’s total exports, and 8% of imports.

 2017 China's exports distribution

 Impact on Macquarie’s Listed Asia portfolios

 Our approach focuses on companies leveraged to the growth of domestic demand in Asia, and therefore our strategies are not materially exposed to, nor dependent on, US export revenues.